musaubrian/sik/README.md

 > [!IMPORTANT]
 >
-> The project was rewritten to use Go and a **proper-ish* indexing method
-> If you would still like to use the old python version, it will always be available at the [py](https://github.com/musaubrian/sik/tree/py) branch.
+> If you still wish to use the old python version, it's available at the [py](https://github.com/musaubrian/sik/tree/py) branch.

 Sik allows you to search through Markdown files within a directory and quickly find the information you need.

 ## TODO:
-- [x] **Flexible Querying(WIP):** You can search for any query within the Markdown files.
+- [x] **Flexible Querying:** You can search for any query within the Markdown files.
 The search is not case-sensitive and supports partial word matches.
 - [x] **Highlighting/previews**
 - [x] Loads up the file directly in the browser, making it easier to view what you were searching for
 - [x] Bundle up [marked](https://marked.js.org/) and make it completely local
+- [x] LiveSearch: Search on type

 ## Usage